 - Against harassment because of your age

 There are limited circumstances where different treatment because of your age is allowed.
-Get free initial legal advice from one of our experienced Employment Law Solicitors and they can understand very quickly if you have a claim.
+Get legal advice from one of our experienced Employment Law Solicitors and they can understand very quickly if you have a claim.

 If you take your claim to an Employment Tribunal you can bring a claim against your employer and also the person who is harassing you as these may be different.
 Any award of compensation can include loss of earnings and damages for injury to feelings.